Here are some notable Connecticut residents, past and present, who have received the Motion …

 Guilford native Jennifer Westfeldt wrote and co-starred in Kissing Jessica Stein, about two women exploring a same-sex relationship.
 The film was partially shot in her hometown.

-Julianne Moore’s unhappy housewife may reside in 1950s suburban Connecticut in Far From Heaven, but the movie was actually filmed in New Jersey.
+Julianne Moore’s unhappy housewife may reside in 1950s suburban Connecticut in Far From Heaven, but the movie was made in New Jersey.

-Adam Sandler and Winona Ryder filmed much of Mr. Deeds in New Milford, representing the fictional Mandrake Falls, New Hampshire.
+Adam Sandler and Winona Ryder filmed much of Mr. Deeds in New Milford, standing in for the fictional Mandrake Falls, New Hampshire.

 Halle Berry’s character worked in an asylum for criminally insane women in Connecticut in the underwhelming thriller Gothika, but the film was actually made in Quebec.

-The Julia Roberts vehicle Mona Lisa Smile filmed some scenes at Yale University to represent Wellesley College in the 1950s, though little footage made it into the final cut.
+The Julia Roberts vehicle Mona Lisa Smile filmed some scenes at Yale University to represent Wellesley College in the 1950s, though little of that footage made it into the final cut.

 Like the original, Nicole Kidman’s remake of The Stepford Wives was filmed in the state — also in Fairfield County — but this version proved to be far less memorable.